arkaprabha-majumdar/Deep-learning-images/README.md

   <li>HOGs</li>
 </ul>

-<b>Project: lApply face and eye detection to any video or webcam</b>
+<b>Project: Apply face and eye detection to any video or webcam</b>